Apple killed fun

 By refining its products to near-impenetrable pieces of glass and metal, and bringing the aesthetic of the entire consumer electronics market along with them, Apple has stamped out much of the fun within its own company, and the greater industry.
 There are no smartphones that take real design risks these days (barring, perhaps, the Motorola Moto Z3 Play, which holds out hope that we’ll want to modify our phones), because looking like an iPhone seems to work well enough.
 Even beyond phones, high-end laptops emulate the MacBook, tablets are samey, and everything else is still pretty much just a black box.
 (One outlier that still produces truly innovative and fun consumer tech is Nintendo.)

 There are signs that fun is slowly creeping back into Apple.
-Its recent ad for the HomePod, directed by Oscar-winner Spike Jonze and starring artist FKA Twigs, was enjoyable and well-received, and the music videos Apple made made using its Animoji are cute too.
+Its recent ad for the HomePod, directed by Oscar-winner Spike Jonze and starring artist FKA Twigs, was enjoyable and well-received, and the music videos Apple made using its Animoji are cute too.

 It’s been a long time since Apple introduced a truly revolutionary product that has universally surprised and delighted audiences.
 Perhaps there will be something soon again—the company is hinting at something truly game-changing in augmented reality—but its aesthetic of refined elegance may never give way.